 Young leaders wanted

-To succeed as a Youth Ambassador, you will need to uphold the values and behaviours required for respectful relationships and deliver educational activities face-to-face and online through social media, creating fun activities that can capture the interest of other young people.
+To succeed as a Youth Worker, you will need to uphold the values and behaviours required for respectful relationships and deliver educational activities face-to-face and online through social media, creating fun activities that can capture the interest of other young people.

 Successful applicants will need highly developed social media skills, presentation skills and an interest in violence prevention.